 If the horse is fitter, it can occasionally trot or canter too – reducing the amount of time taken to cover certain mileage.

 The estimated time and distance that we have given above is based on a healthy horse’s pace, riding without any form of interruption.

-One reason that your horse could slow down or speed up depends on whether or not the riding conditions are favorable and ideal.
+One reason that your horse could slow down or speed up depends on whether or not the riding conditions are favorable.

 The terrain you travel on plays an important role in determining the distance you travel in a day.
-If your horse is not familiar or not comfortable with the terrain, there is a tendency for your travel to be slower than expected.
+If your horse is not familiar or not comfortable with the terrain, your horse will tend to slow down to ensure safe footing and your travel time will be slower than expected.